Sridhar-SMN/lalitha_sahasranamam/verse_42.md

 Extract from a brilliant speech by Swami P explaining the word "Saranagathi" - The very word Shāstram means, that which protects the people.
 In-fact, the word Sharanam in the Sharanāgati has got the same meaning as the word Shāstram.
 Sharanam means protector and Shāstram also means protector.
 Sharanam is derived from the root ‘shru’.
 Shrunāti means to destroy the problem.
 Therefore, Sharanam means the protector, remover of problems.
 Shāstram also means protector - shāsanāt trāyatē iti shāstram.
 Therefore, according to the tradition, Sharanāgati means Shāstrāgatihi.
 So, have faith in God means have faith in the teachings of God.
 When we say teachings of the Lord, it is not the miracle stories.
 Miracle stories of the devotees are not the real part of the scriptures.
 They are only frills, peripherals of the scriptures.
 They are like the appetizers.
 The real part of the scriptures is the teaching regarding how to solve problems, what is human problem, what is the world, how does the world create problem etc. This teaching of the human being, the world, the problems and the solutions is the central Shāstram.
 Surrender to the Shāstram, receive the teaching and find the solution for your own problem because Bhagawān has provided solutions to all the problems.

 Swami P says it best - There is no distinct branch called  Bakthi Yoga and then adds Karma Yoga (KY)  + Jnana Yoga (JY)  = Bakthi Yoga.
 In KY we are dependent on the Lord and in JY we are dependent on the Lord's teachings.
-Why so many people run away from Jnana Yoga claiming it to be merely intellectual remains a mystery that I can never understand.
-To my dismay I have seen this repeated by Gita facilitators who have been teaching for 10+ years and what is real cause for concern is they are also undertake the responsibility to guide children armed with half baked knowledge.
-Lord Krishna is right - we cant be bouncing around in Grihastha circles but hope and pray the Lord sends our way a real Guru as described in Gita sloka 4.34.
+Why so many people run away from Jnana Yoga claiming it to be optional and merely intellectual remains a mystery that one can never understand.

 Wishing all a blessed weekend !